shutterstock/public-api-javascript-sdk/docs/ImagesApi.md

   'aspect_ratio_min': 1.7778, // Number | Show images with the specified aspect ratio or higher, using a positive decimal of the width divided by the height, such as 1.7778 for a 16:9 image
   'aspect_ratio_max': 1.7778, // Number | Show images with the specified aspect ratio or lower, using a positive decimal of the width divided by the height, such as 1.7778 for a 16:9 image
   'aspect_ratio': 1.7778, // Number | Show images with the specified aspect ratio, using a positive decimal of the width divided by the height, such as 1.7778 for a 16:9 image
+  'ai_search': true, // Boolean | Set to true and specify the `ai_objective` and `ai_industry` parameters to use AI-powered search; the API returns information about how well images meet the objective for the industry
+  'ai_labels_limit': 20, // Number | For AI-powered search, specify the maximum number of labels to return 'ai_industry': "ai_industry_example", // String | For AI-powered search, specify the industry to target; requires that the `ai_search` parameter is set to true
+  'ai_objective': "ai_objective_example", // String | For AI-powered search, specify the goal of the media; requires that the `ai_search` parameter is set to true
   'added_date_end': new Date("2021-03-29"), // Date | Show images added before the specified date
   'category': "category_example", // String | Show images with the specified Shutterstock-defined category; specify a category name or ID
   'color': "4F21EA", // String | Specify either a hexadecimal color in the format '4F21EA' or 'grayscale'; the API returns images that use similar colors